P0pey/NetworkScanner/README.md

-# NetworkScanner
+# Network Scanner

-Small network scanner application
+This is an entertaining project.
+A small network scanner application.